IlyaRudy/SomeStore/README.md

 ## Project Description

 The goal of this project is to develop a fully functional online store using the Django framework.
-The website is currently under development, but I would like to present it to potential employers to demonstrate my skills and potential.

 ### Features

 - Basic templates have been developed for the homepage, categories, subcategories, and product pages.